 TrovenTrippers Robin Hood Authenticity Rating – 6/10.
 Not directly tied to Robin Hood, but the ruins date back to his time and Sherwood Forest wouldn’t have been the same place without this royal palace protecting the lands allowing Robin to take refuge.

 TrovenTrippers Tip: To our surprise, more than the ruined palace, what makes the place beautiful are the views from the place and the peace and calmness it offers.
-If you have your picnic bags or carry around lunch boxes, this is the place to take the break … and if it is a nice summer day there’s nothing like it!
+This would make a great place for a picnic stop!

 Will Scarlett’s Grave